CrossRef/rest-api-doc/funder_kpi_api.md

 ### Notes on dates

 Note that dates in filters should always be of the form `YYYY-MM-DD`.
 Also not that date information in CrossRef metadata can often be incomplete.
 So, for example, a publisher may only include the year and month of publication for a journal article.
 For a monograph they might just include the year.
 In these cases the API selects the earliest possible date given the information provided.
 So, for instance, if the publisher only provided 2013-02 as the published date, then the date would be treated as 2013-02-01.
 Similarly, if the publisher only provided the year 2013 as the date, it would be treated at 2013-01-01.

+### Notes on incremental metadata updates

+When using time filters to retrieve periodic, incremental metadata updates, the `from-index-date` filter should be used over `from-update-date`, `from-deposit-date`, `from-first-deposit-date` and `from-pub-date`.
+The timestamp that `from-index-date` filters on is guaranteed to be updated every time there is a change to metadata requiring a reindex.

 ## Result controls